Subscribe

 # Full CRUD access to all embeddings

 Exploit unsafe deserialization in model loading.
 Many ML frameworks use serialization formats that allow arbitrary code execution when loading untrusted model files.
+The same primitive is reachable remotely: upload a trojaned serialized model to an ingest or registry endpoint and the payload runs the moment the server loads it.

 # Vulnerable formats: